DMX-Controlled LED Neon Flex for Architectural Projects—A Technical Guide

 Programming and Control Strategies

-- Creating a library of pre-programmed effects and scenes
+- Making a collection of effects and scenes that are already written

 Maintenance and Troubleshooting

-- Regular inspections for physical damage or water ingress
+- Regular checks for mechanical problems or water getting in

-- Cleaning of fixtures to maintain optimal light output
+- Cleaning of lighting to keep light output at its best

 Conclusion